SHeRLoc: Synchronized Heterogeneous Radar Place Recognition for Cross-Modal Localization: Experimental Results

 \subsection{Heterogeneous Range Sensor Place Recognition}

-We evaluated SHeRLoc's generalization performance using \ac{FMCW} LiDAR queries and a spinning radar database, comparing it with Radar Scan Context~\cite{kim2020mulran}, Autoplace~\cite{cai2022autoplace}, and Radar-to-LiDAR~\cite{yin2021radar}.
-For heterogeneous range sensor PR, we utilized radial velocity in a manner analogous to 4D radar, and replaced radar \ac{RCS} with LiDAR reflectivity \(\rho\), which satisfies the following classical LiDAR equation:
+We evaluated heterogeneous range sensor PR performance using \ac{FMCW} LiDAR queries and a spinning radar database, comparing it with Radar Scan Context~\cite{kim2020mulran}, Autoplace~\cite{cai2022autoplace}, and Radar-to-LiDAR~\cite{yin2021radar}.
+We utilized radial velocity in a manner analogous to 4D radar, and replaced \ac{RCS} with reflectivity \(\rho\), which satisfies the following LiDAR equation:

-where \(I\) is the LiDAR intensity, \(P_t\) is the transmitted power, \(D_r\) is the receiver aperture diameter, \(\eta\) is the system transmission factor, \(\alpha_i\) is the angle of incidence, and \(R\) is the range.
-Through our preprocessing, the data distributions of \ac{FMCW} LiDAR and spinning radar become highly similar, as shown in \figref{fig: sync}.
-Additionally, \tabref{tab: lidar} shows that SHeRLoc performs robustly even across heterogeneous range sensors.
+where \(I\) is the LiDAR intensity, \(P_t\) is the transmitted power, \(D_r\) is the receiver aperture diameter, \(\eta\) is the system transmission factor, \(\alpha_i\) is the angle of incidence.
+Our preprocessing aligns the distributions of \ac{FMCW} LiDAR and spinning radar, as shown in \figref{fig: sync}, and \tabref{tab: lidar} confirms that SHeRLoc remains robust across heterogeneous range sensors.